ChristofSchwarz/qs_script_rest_api/sub_try_request.md

  // First call of API, put in a do-until loop with error handling so if the
  // the REST call was unsuccessful, a new token is requested and the call is retried

-DO
+SET ErrorMode = 0;  // ignore if there's an error.
+The sub CheckIfSuccessful will reset to 1 DO

-    SET ErrorMode = 0;  // ignore if there's an error LIB CONNECT TO 'REST GET Request';
+    LIB CONNECT TO 'REST GET Request';

     buildings: